Generic Name: Phenobarbital Injection (fee noe BAR bi tal)

 - Do not stop taking phenobarbital injection all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
 If you need to stop phenobarbital injection, you will want to slowly stop it as ordered by your doctor.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how phenobarbital injection affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how phenobarbital injection affects you.

 - Avoid drinking alcohol while taking phenobarbital injection.